732911129/samples/0000-basics/README.md

   adder.add([1],[2,3]); // [1,2,3]
   adder.add( x => x + 1, y => y + 2 ); // z, z(0) == 3
 ```

+# Decorators

+# Logging

+We use Proxy objects for logging.
+As well as decorators.